 In conclusion, this simple method favors a rapid identification of strong peptide/membrane interactions leading to membrane destabilization.
 It may be applied to investigate the mechanism of internalization of CPPs and in a more general approach of “membrane-active peptides” such as fusiogenic or antimicrobial peptides.

 In general, the characterization of the main route used by CPPs to reach the cytoplasm is very complex and requires several distinct approaches, from biophysics to cellular biology.
-For example, the investigation of WRAP internalization revealed a balance between different mechanisms to enter the cells (endocytosis vs direct translocation) and the fluorescence leakage assay, associated to other methods, has contributed to support a direct penetration process 7.
+For example, the investigation of WRAP internalization revealed a balance between different mechanisms to enter the cells (endocytosis versus direct translocation) and the fluorescence leakage assay, associated to other methods, has contributed to support a direct penetration process 7.

 ACKNOWLEDGMENTS: